AmasaDelano/dw-srd-offline/src/markdown/06_05_Paladin.md

 When you **see divine magic as it happens**, you can ask the GM which deity granted the spell and its effects.
 Take +1 when acting on the answers.

+---

+Your +1 forward applies to anything you do based on your knowledge of the spell’s effects: defying it, defending against it, using it to your advantage, etc.

 ### Holy Smite

 *Replaces: Smite*